What is CISER?

 - Help desk support, responding to walk-in, e-mail, instant messaging, and telephone queries.

 - A substantial web-based library of sample programs, instructional material on using the CISER research servers, and FAQs.

 - Hands-on workshops for SAS, SPSS, Stata, and other software packages for analyzing data.

-Since 2004, CISER has been home to the Cornell Census Research Data Center, one of two locations for the New York Census Research Data Center.
+Since 2004, CISER has been home to the Cornell Federal Statistical Research Data Center, one of two locations for the New York Federal Statistical Research Data Center.
 The Cornell RDC provides access to confidential microdata distributed by the Census Bureau, National Center for Health Statistics, and Agency for Healthcare Research and Quality, for research use.

 National and international affiliations

 CISER is an institutional member of the Association of Public Data Users (APDU), Consortium of Social Science Associations (COSSA), Inter-university Consortium for Political and Social Research (ICPSR), DDI Alliance. and the Roper Center for Public Opinion Research.

 The Cornell Federal Statistical Research Data Center is affiliated with the New York Federal Statistical Research Data Center, a consortium of research institutions.